Disney+ trials new 'group watch' feature in NZ

 GroupWatch, which began beta testing in Canada earlier this month, gives Disney+ subscribers the ability to co-view any series or movies from Disney+ with their family and friends.

 At the moment the test is limited to Disney+ subscribers in Canada, Australia, and New Zealand but is expected to roll out to other markets internationally later in the year, the company says.
-Til then Americans will have to wait.
-It's a rare occasion where we get a feature first.
+Until then, Americans will have to wait.
+It's a rare occasion we get a feature first.

 With GroupWatch, Subscribers can invite up to six people (each must already have a sub to the $9.99/month Disney+) by clicking on the GroupWatch icon found on a title's details page from the Disney+ mobile app or web.